 A Look Into: CSS4 Image Set

-The emerging trend on HD screens for computer devices has changed the way we build websites, including how we add images.
-In the past, we can simply use background-image and set the image URL.
+The emerging trend of HD screens for computer devices has changed the way we build websites, including how we add images.
+In the past, we could simply use background-image and set the image URL.

-Today, this is no longer relevant, since we also need to provide an image that is optimized for higher resolution displays or the image will look pixelated or blurred.
-So, technically we need two sets of image, one in regular size and another twice the size.
+Today, this is no longer relevant, since we also need to provide an image optimized for higher-resolution displays, or the image will look pixelated or blurred.
+So, technically we need two sets of images, one in regular size and another twice the size.

-In our previous post, we have discussed using Media Query to serve images in high DPI screen.
-However, the downside of using this approach is that you need to separate CSS rule for a single selector in different locations.
-In the case where you have a bunch of background images to insert, things could get too complicated and hard to maintain.
+In our previous post, we have discussed using Media Queries to serve images on high-DPI screens.
+However, the downside of using this approach is that you need to separate CSS rules for a single selector in different locations.
+If you have many background images to insert, this can become complicated and hard to maintain.

 So, in this post, we are going to look at an alternative way of doing this.
 We are going to look into CSS Image Set.